This is a very well known legend in Guadalajara, Mexico. It is the story of “La Monja de el Hospital Civil” or “The nun of the civil hospital”.

-In the year 1968, Sor Manuela Lozano Mendoza began working in this hospital.
+In the year 1968, nurse Sor Manuela Lozano Mendoza began working in this hospital.
 She was amazing at her job, so amazing that in 2 years, she became head nurse.
 After 24 years of a long career, full of love and dedication to the sick and poor, Sor Manuela Lozano Mendoza lost her battle to cancer and passed away.

 Not too long after her death, patients began saying that during the night, a very nice nun would come to their assistance.
 Many patients vividly recall having conversations with this nun.